 12. Make a mood board.
 Create a communal mood board or make one individually.
 Compare afterward.

 13. Have an international dinner party.
-Create and enjoy a menu with delicious food items from different around the world.
+Create and enjoy a menu with delicious food items from different countries and cultures around the world.
 My ideal international dinner: a spicy tuna crispy rice appetizer, pizza for the table, tacos for dinner, and a side of truffle fries.
 Oh, and gelato for dessert.

 14. Binge a TV show.
-This is one of my favorite things to do when bored with friends.
+This is one of my favorite things to do with friends when bored.
 Pick a short series and watch the whole thing in one day.

 15. Set a pretty table and order takeout.
 Make setting the table the involved part of the dinner, not the cooking.
-Use those plates that sit in the back of your pantry collecting dust and the linen napkins you’ve been too lazy to use.
+Use those plates that sit in the back of your pantry collecting dust and the linen napkins you’ve been saving.

 16. Try a new recipe.
 Because trial and error is more fun to laugh at with a friend.

-19. Practice your yoga.
+19. Practice yoga.
 Watch a video or walk each other through some of your favorite flows.